stewarda/Test/README.md

 	nix_BUZZSAW='278848'
 	win_A360USER='279774'

-Update Mail Relay configuration file
+Update Mail Relay configuration file (Edit mail_config.py)
-  1.Modify mail_config.py (this is required to send notifications of scans and reports.
+(this is required to send notifications of scans and reports.
 For EC2 scans it enumerates all instances, by region and identifies small/micro and non-running instances which will be filtered from scanning per AWS terms of use)

 	#IP address of the mail server
         server='10.151.16.251'